xNaCly/c_paket/Readme.md

 cpak i
 ```

-This command initalises a new cpak project, creates a `cpak_project.conf` file
+This command initialises a new cpak project, creates a `cpak_project.conf` file

 #### Bootstrap